Mehliug-SG/Pomodoro/README.md

 At this moment you can :

--Start the timer with the default time (25 mn for work, 5 mn for rest) -Modify the time you will work
+- Start the timer with the default time (25 mn for work, 5 mn for rest)
+- Modify the time you will work
--Modify the time you will rest
+- Modify the time you will rest

 Once you launch the timer, you cannot pause it.
 However, you can reset it.

 Once the timer is launched, you can :

--Reset the timer.
+- Reset the timer.
 The next time you launch it, it will start back at the beginning of the work cycle.
--Change the time you will work.
+- Change the time you will work.
 Modifications will only apply at the beginning of the next work cycle.
--Change the time you will rest.
+- Change the time you will rest.
 Modifications will only apply at the beginning of the next work cycle.

 ## Credits